Converg3nce/matic-docs/docs/staking/heimdall/configure-heimdall.md

-Here you would find all config related details about Heimdall
+Here you would find all config related details about Heimdall.

 ### Configuring Heimdall is fairly straight forward